ARCCA/intro_singularity/_episodes/04-singularity-images.md

 There are various approaches to building Singularity images.
 We highlight two different approaches here and focus on one of them:

  - _Building within a sandbox:_ You can build a container interactively within a sandbox environment.
 This means you get a shell within the container environment and install and configure packages and code as you wish before exiting the sandbox and converting it into a container image.
-- _Building from a [Singularity Definition File](https://sylabs.io/guides/3.7/user-guide/build_a_container.html#building-containers-from-singularity-definition-files)_: This is Singularity's equivalent to building a Docker container from a `Dockerfile` and we'll discuss this approach in this section.
+- _Building from a [Apptainer Definition File](https://apptainer.org/docs/user/latest/build_a_container.html#building-containers-from-apptainer-definition-files)_: This is Singularity's equivalent to building a Docker container from a `Dockerfile` and we'll discuss this approach in this section.

-You can take a look at Singularity's "[Build a Container](https://sylabs.io/guides/3.7/user-guide/build_a_container.html#build-a-container)" documentation for more details on different approaches to building containers.
+You can take a look at Apptainer's "[Build a Container](https://apptainer.org/docs/user/latest/build_a_container.html)" documentation for more details on different approaches to building containers.

 > ## Why look at Singularity Definition Files?
 > Why do you think we might be looking at the _definition file approach_ here rather than the _sandbox approach_?